Franking Post Box Near Me

 Where is your nearest franking post box?

-To find your nearest franking post box you need to contact the Royal Mail Business Support line (08457 950950) and give your postcode.
+If you’re asking, “how do I find a franking mail box near me,” they’re easy to locate.
+To find the nearest franking post box, you just need to contact the Royal Mail Business Support line (08457 950950) and give your postcode.
 They will be able to provide the specific locations of the post boxes in your area.

-If you are struggling to locate a franking post box near you, there are alternative ways to send your business’ franked mail.
+If you are struggling to locate a franking post box near you, or it isn’t convenient for you to access your local franked mail box for, there are alternative ways to send your business’ franked mail.

 1. Send from a Post Office

 You can send your franked mail from your nearest Post Office.
 You can find your nearest branch on the Royal Mail website or by searching Google Maps.

 2. Royal Mail Collection

 You can pay for a collection service by the Royal Mail.
 For an annual fee they will collect your franked mail from your business premises on a specified day.
 If you spend more than £15,000 on postage annually they will provide this service for free.

 Using a collection service is one more benefit that makes using a franking machine so much more convenient than using traditional postage.